 - Open the Menu -> Pref Renze, select the tab "Extensions"And tick the extension"Toolbar Editor "

-- After enabling the extension click with the right mouse button on a button on the Midori bar, it does not matter which one, do it for example on the button to refresh the page and from the selected drop-down menu "Customize toolbar"
+- After enabling the extension, right-click on a button on the Midori bar, it does not matter which one, do it for example on the button to refresh the page and from the selected drop-down menu "Customize toolbar".

 - You will be shown a window with all the keys to be added to the bar: select the button for the start page and add it to the list of displayed objects.

-You will have enabled the home button in Midori, you can also reorder the buttons by dragging them from the list of displayed objects.
+You will have enabled the home button in Midori, you can also rearrange the buttons by dragging them from the list of displayed objects.